anibalsolon/aws_batch_terraform/README.md

 In order to preprocess your neuroimages on AWS, the data must be on a S3 bucket, along with the data config and pipeline config YAML file.

+The user that you use to configure AWS CLI should have access to the S3 bucket.

 ## Building up the infrastructure

 Please check your current limits of running instances on AWS: https://console.aws.amazon.com/ec2/v2/home#Limits: